Ricardo-Straub/Dijksra-Visualization/README.md

 >Creates randomly generated borders

 **Retry:**
->Keeps Borders, Start and End Point but lets you rerung the algorithm chosen
+>Keeps borders, start and end points, but lets you rerun the algorithm chosen

 **Reset:**
 >Resets the entire coordinate system